 Perhaps the most important development, however, was the Harris Library, Museum and Art Gallery, created after the death of Edmund Robert Harris.
 Through the same Harris Bequest the first formal accredited adult education college 'The Harris Institute' took on the pioneering work of the Institute of the Diffusion of Knowledge, eventually becoming the University of Central Lancashire.

-To discover more of Preston's history outdoors see City Walks.
+To discover more of Preston's history see Walks and Tours.